FiestaTheNewbieDev/the-witcher-mod/README.md

 # The Witcher Mod
-The Witcher Mod is a Minecraft Forge mod inspired by the Andrzej Sapkowski's Universe.
-This mod is a non-official Witcher content make by the non-experienced modder than I am.
+The Witcher Mod is a Minecraft Forge mod inspired by Andrzej Sapkowski's universe.
+This mod is an unofficial Witcher content created by the non-experienced modder that I am.